Ranglong people: Old Kuki tribes in Tripura: Ranglong, Hrangkhol and Halam

 The tribes belonging to the Kuki in India and Chin in Burma are the same.
 The first known reference to the term Kuki was made in 1777 CE in connection to the tribesmen who attacked the British subjects in Chittagong when Warren Hastings was made the Governor General of Bengal.
 There are many theories about the origin of the word Kuki.
 Some believe that it derives from the Baluchistan word kuchi, meaning "wandering people".
 Some others said that it comes from the word kooky, meaning "peculiar or unusual people".
 Prim S. Vaiphei believes that it was a derogatory name given to the outsiders to an ethnic group of people living in western Burma, North East India, and Bangladesh.

 According to G. H. Damant, the Ranglong, Bete, Khelma and Rangkhol were the Old Kukis.
 According to T. C. Hodson, the Ranglong, Rangkhol, Bete, Hallam, Aimol, Kolren, Kom, Cha, Mhar, Anal, Hiroi-Lamgang and Puru' were identified as belonging to the Old Kuki group.
 Again, according to Kenneth VanBik, the Ranglong, Aimol, Chiru, Purum, Kom, Hrangkhol, Halam, Kolhreng, Luhupa, Tarau, Anal, Biate, and Vaiphei were also categorized as Old Kuki.
 It is difficult to clearly differentiate the Old Kuki and New Kuki considering the present socio-cultural setting among hill tribes.
-As per the Scheduled Tribes Orders Second (Amendment) Acts, 2002, the Government of India identifies some tribal communities in the northeastern states under Kuki and not necessary as Old Kuki and New Kuki.
+As per the Scheduled Tribes Orders Second (Amendment) Acts, 2002, the Government of India identifies some tribal communities in the northeastern states under Kuki and not necessarily as Old Kuki and New Kuki.

-As per the identification and categorization of Old Kuki tribes by the above-mentioned scholars there are three tribes found in Tripura.
+As per the identification and categorization of Old Kuki tribes by the above-mentioned scholars, there are three tribes found in Tripura.
 They are the Ranglong, Rangkhol and Halam.'
-According to the record of the Scheduled Tribes List, most of the other Old Kuki tribes are at present found in Manipur and Assam and few of them are also found in Mizoram. (for further information please see Scheduled Tribes Orders Second (Amendment) Acts, 2002, Government of India) However, the official recognition of the Old Kuki tribes in Tripura is now in different forms.
-The Ranglong tribe is now merged with Halam, the Rangkhol/Hrangkhawl with Kuki and the Hallam/Halam is directly recognized as Halam tribe.
+According to the record of the Scheduled Tribes List, most of the other Old Kuki tribes are at present found in Manipur and Assam and a few of them are also found in Mizoram. (for further information, please see Scheduled Tribes Orders Second (Amendment) Acts, 2002, Government of India) However, the official recognition of the Old Kuki tribes in Tripura is now in different forms.
+The Ranglong tribe is now merged with Halam, the Rangkhol/Hrangkhawl with Kuki and the Hallam/Halam is directly recognized as the Halam tribe.
 As the earlier scholars grouped both the Ranglong and Hallam under Old Kuki, it could be inferred that the migratory route of the two Old Kuki tribes must be the same.
-Hence, it can be further surmised that there must have been huge magnitude of population intermixture in between the two tribes.
+Hence, it can be further surmised that there must have been a huge magnitude of population intermixture between the two tribes.
 S. B. K. Dev Varman comments that, "[The Ranglong] came into contact with the ruling dynasty of the day and accepted the suzerainty of the kings of Tripura.
 They are known as 'Mila Kukis' also.
 The Kukis call them 'Ranglong".